omgaunicorn/WaterMe/PRIVACY_POLICY.md

 **Children’s Privacy**

 WaterMe is not intended to be used by children under the age of 13.
 Do not under any circumstances enter information about children or any people into WaterMe.
-WaterMe is intedned to store information about your plants and your garden.
+WaterMe is intended to store information about your plants and your garden.
 WaterMe is not intended to be used to store information about people.

 **Changes to This Privacy Policy**